-The Morris County Office of Health Management’s Environmental Services Unit, the certified County Agency pursuant to NJSA 26:3-85 et. seq. for the provision of environmental heath services under the County Environmental Health Act (CEHA), which oversees the implementation of the Morris County CEHA Program.
+The Morris County Division of Public Health’s Environmental Services Unit, the certified County Agency pursuant to NJSA 26:3-85 et. seq. for the provision of environmental heath services under the County Environmental Health Act (CEHA), which oversees the implementation of the Morris County CEHA Program.
 Areas of service under the CEHA Program include:

 To report illegal dumping, call us at 973-631-5486 or the NJDEP Hotline at 1-877-WARN DEP.